EncycloFusion/encyclofusion.github.io/wiki/vitalize.md

   - "[Forum](https://community.clickteam.com/forums/212-Vitalize)"
 ---

-Vitalize! is a super safe browser plugin that allows you to use games/applications made with [MMF2], [TGF2], and their older visual game and app creation tools.
+Vitalize! is a retired browser plugin that allows you to use games/applications made with [MMF2], [TGF2], and their older visual game and app creation tools.
 It uses the file format [.CCN].

 This plug-in only runs on Windows and is not compatible with other operating systems.